Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 5. wait

 Pintos currently only supports one syscall, exit, which terminates the calling process.
-You will add support for the following new syscalls: practice, halt, exec, wait.
+You will add support for the following new syscalls: practice, halt, exec, wait, and fork.

 Implementation details